couchbase-partners/amazon-cloud-formation-couchbase/marketplace/README.md

     cat /sys/kernel/mm/&ast;transparent_hugepage/enabled
     cat /sys/kernel/mm/&ast;transparent_hugepage/defrag

-You'll also want to check that either Server is running on 8091 or Sync Gateway is running on 4985.
+You'll also want to check that either Server is running on 8091 or Sync Gateway is running on 4984.

-Be sure to delete the instances and their drives when done.
+Be sure to delete the instances when done.

 ## Clone AMIs